ying-teaching/python/5-functions/function-concepts.md

 The default arguments must be at the end of the parameter list.

-If you use a keyword argument, the rest argument must be keyword argument.
+If you use a keyword argument, it must be after positional arguments.

 ```python
 def greet(first_name, last_name, prefix='Hello'):